dataluscorp/browser/docs/performance/powermetrics.md

-You can use the `mach power` command to run `powermetrics` in combination with `rapl` in a way that gives the most useful summary measurements for each of Firefox, Chrome and Safari.
+You can use the `mach power` command to run `powermetrics` in combination with `rapl` in a way that gives the most useful summary measurements for each of Datalus, Chrome and Safari.
 The following is sample output.

         total W = _pkg_ (cores + _gpu_ + other) + _ram_ W